 (b) When used in the context of ambient concentration, means airborne finely divided solid or liquid material with an aerodynamic diameter less than or equal to a nominal 10 microns as measured in accordance with 40 CFR Part 50, Appendix J (July, 1993).

-(13) "UGA" means Urban Growth Area.
+(13) "UGA" means Urban Growth Area. (synonymous with “UGB”)

 (14) "UGB" means Urban Growth Boundary.